sedos-project/organization/docs/visitor/model/results.md

 # Description GUI

-## What can the GUI do?
+## What the GUI can do

 The data fed in can be displayed graphically using the GUI.
 This can be filtered in various degrees of detail to adapt the display to your own requirements.
 In this way, it is possible to display anything from a general overview of an entire sector to a detailed representation of an individual process.

-## Structure of the data:
+## Structure of the data

 The data describe different sectors with the respective processes and their input and output groups.
-The processes can be aggregated, on the one hand with the help of categories that divide the sectors into individual areas, or through the specifications
+The processes can be aggregated, on the one hand with the help of categories that divide the sectors into individual areas, or through the specifications.
 A distinction is also made between different parameters, depending on the type of data being considered.
-In addition, the data is available for several years over decades, which makes it possible to analyze the development
+In addition, the data is available for several years over decades, which makes it possible to analyze the development.

-## Structure of the GUI:
+## Structure of the GUI

-- **Scenario**: select the data to be displayed
+- **Scenario**: set the filters to get the data to be displayed

-- **Other**: if necessary, the scaling of the y-axis can be changed here by changing the unit
+- **Other**: if necessary, the scaling of the y-axis can be changed here by changing the unit; labels can be added and the data can be normalized

 - **Graph**: selection of the plot type and display; if required, add subplots; define x- and y-axis and if helpful change the coloring depending on the different choosing options under scenario

-- **Display**: illustration and labeling; change x- and y-title and add a legend if required
+- **Display**: illustration of the plot; change x- and y-title and add a legend if required

 - **Load Filter Settings**: load ready-made and saved diagrams